Stage 3 Mesothelioma

 What is Stage 3 Mesothelioma?

 Mesothelioma is a lung disease caused by exposure to products containing asbestos.
 Coping with a stage 3 mesothelioma diagnosis can be incredibly difficult.
 If caught in the late stages, modern treatments and lifestyle adjustments can reduce symptoms and extend life expectancy.
-Access to experienced mesothelioma specialists could also make a large impact.
+Access to experienced specialists could greatly impact understanding stage 3 mesothelioma symptoms, treatment, and life expectancy.

 How Long Can You Live With Stage 3?